-In the State of Georgia, only a certified medical practitioner can give the final verdict whether you’ve attained MMI.
+In the State of Georgia, only a certified medical practitioner can give the final verdict on whether you’ve attained MMI.
 After your medical prognosis, your attending physician can conclude that your medical condition has improved as much as it can.

 Your employer or their insurer doesn’t have any jurisdiction whether you’ve attained MMI.
 If an employer or their insurer tries to make that decision, note that it won’t affect the employee’s MMI claim.